sighjs/sigh/README.md

 You can see here that `glob` uses multiple tree indexes and assigns them to events according to the index of the pattern that produced them.

+*Please note, currently transforming events output from the `concat` plugin will corrupt the output source maps.*

 ## debounce
 Combines events in the pipeline until the event stream settles for longer than the given period.